[Originally published in DTM Magazine Issue #61; September 2009].

 He was born in Ponce, Puerto Rico.
 He’s a frustrated singer.
 He seldom takes his cap off.
 He speaks loud and most of his fans recognize him by his voice.
 In his basement office in midtown Manhattan, he likes to talk about music – any kind of music, from salsa to reggaeton.

 “Salsa is the genre that has giving me more satisfaction.
 I love Cha Cha Cha, Guajira and Changó, but the most beautiful of all is Son Montuno.
-Salsa is alive and it is going to be alive forever,” he said while talking over the cellular phone with friends and collegues.
+Salsa is alive and it is going to be alive forever,” he said while talking over the cellular phone with friends and colleagues.

 You’ve probably figured out who we’re referring to.
 He’s the same person that hosts a radio program on weekends about salsa (Saturdays and Sundays from noon to 8PM.)
 His name is Polito Vega and his charismatic smile has been the same all these years.

 Polito Vega was born on August 3, 1938 and was raised in La Playa de Ponce before he came to New York in 1959.
 Radio is the only profession he has known.
 He’s been a commentator and was forced to work the night shift when he was learning to communicate to people via microphone from an isolated radio cabin.
 He also worked for Telemundo television for three years, hosting the show Club de la Juventud.
 Then he went back to radio.

 His first show was Fiesta Time in 1960 on WEVD-AM radio station.
 “At that time I was afraid of speaking in front of a microphone, but I started gaining the approval of management and what is more important, getting accepted by the public,” said Polito Vega., while smiling and posing for some pictures.
 “I am tired of being interviewed and I don’t want to pose for any more photos.”